Loxley, South Yorkshire: Industrial and agricultural expansion

 Industry came to the Loxley area in the middle of the 17th century when the first mills were set up on the fast flowing River Loxley as small pocket businesses.
 Steel and iron forging and rolling mills were established and became the main manufacturing processes with the Loxley Steel Works, the Green Wheel Steel Works, the Little Matlock Rolling Mill and the Olive Rolling Mill all becoming established industries by the river.
 Many of the mill ponds associated with these mills are still present on the river and provide a haven for fish and wildlife.

 During the 1800s, the Loxley Valley became an important producer of refractory bricks and materials for the expanding Sheffield steel industry.
 The bricks were used to line the furnaces and were made from Fireclay from the Stannington pot clay seam which was prevalent in the Loxley area and the ramming materials and some bricks were made from ganister, a sort of sandstone.
 Many ganister and fireclay mines existed in the area supplying the local firms of Bramalls (ganister bricks and monolithics) Siddons Bros. (ganister monolithics), Thomas Wragg & Sons (Storrs Fire Clay Works) and Thomas Marshall and Co.
 (Storrs Bridge Fire Brick Works) and later Hepworths, which sprang up in the district and produced the bricks.
 Refractory production ceased in the area in the 1990s.
 Wraggs and Marshalls along with Dysons Griffs Works at nearby Stannington, specialised in manufacturing fireclay-based casting pit (pouring pit) refractory holloware and ladle flow control bricks for the steel industry worldwide.
 Carblox, part of the Marshall group, shared the Storrs Bridge Works site manufacturing carbon blocks for use in hearths in blast furnaces.

-All three plants (Marshalls, Wraggs and Carblox) closed following a collapse in demand for casting pit refractories of the type made locally mainly because of the introduction of continuous casting of steel worldwide and because of the general decline of the British steel industry.
+All three plants (Marshalls, Wraggs and Dysons) closed following a collapse in demand for casting pit refractories of the type made locally mainly because of the introduction of continuous casting of steel worldwide and because of the general decline of the British steel industry.
+Carblox's plant closed and carbon block production moved to Hepworth's Bawtry works.

-Farming in the Loxley Valley was extended by the passing of the Wadsley and Loxley Chase Parliamentary Act in 1789.
+Farming in the Loxley Valley was extended by the passing of the Wadsley and Loxley Chase Act 1789.
 This allowed the conversion of moorland to grass pasture which was enclosed by straight dry stone walls and roads.